-Champagne is an effervescent wine made in the Champagne region of France, generally blended from several different years and from as many as 40 different wines.
-Occasionally a vintage is so good that producers make a vintage Champagne.
+Champagne is an effervescent wine made in the Champagne region of France.
+It’s generally blended from several different years.
+And from as many as 40 different wines.
+Rarely a vintage is so good that producers make a vintage Champagne.
 Some producers in other part of the world make semi-generic champagne.
 However, increasingly producers elsewhere are now labeling such products “sparkling wine.”

 Châteauneuf-du-Pape (shah-toe-nuff doo pahp) or “new castle of the Pope” is a village in the Rhone valley of France whose red wines are made from Grenache and Syrah grapes.

 The French didn’t invent sparkling wine.
 The English did.
 Learn more at Wine Trivia.